skuzzle/jeve/README.md

 `dispatch(Class, Event, BiConsumer, ExceptionCallback)` method.
 Within that method you can use `EventProvider.getListeners` to get a collection of all registered listeners for a specified class.

+# Tests
+jeve comes with a set of blackboard test for the EventProvider interface.
+If you create your own EventProvider class and want it to be tested against the default interface specification, you can extend the existing class `EventProviderTestBase`.
+Please see the existing test cases in `src/test/java/de/skuzzle/jeve`